Who We Are

 Participation as Power

-Everyone deserves a voice in the systems that shape their lives.
+Everyone deserves a voice in the systems that shape their access, safety, and opportunity.

 Change from the Ground Up

-Communities closest to the problem lead the solution.
+Communities closest to the problem are best positioned to lead durable solutions.

 How Relief Connects to Reform

-This creates a direct line between relief, understanding, and influence.
+Our work draws a direct line between immediate support and long-term civic influence.

 Where We Are in the Journey